parsa-epfl/cloudsuite/benchmarks/media-streaming/README.md

 To start the client container and connect it to the *streaming_network* network use the following command:

-    $ docker run -it --name=streaming_client --volumes-from streaming_dataset --net streaming_network cloudsuite/media-streaming:client
+    $ docker run -t --name=streaming_client -v /path/to/output:/output --volumes-from streaming_dataset --net streaming_network cloudsuite/media-streaming:client streaming_server

-To start the client, navigate to the /videoperf/run directory in the client container and launch the *benchmark.sh* script.
-This script is configured to launch a client process that issues a mix of requests for different videos of various qualities and performs a binary search of experiments to find the peak request rate the client can sustain while keeping the failure rate acceptable.
-At the end of the script's execution, the client's log files can be found under the /videoperf/run/output directory.
+The client will issue a mix of requests for different videos of various qualities and performs a binary search of experiments to find the peak request rate the client can sustain while keeping the failure rate acceptable.
+At the end of client's execution, the resulting log files can be found under /output directory of the container, which you can map to a directory on the host using `-v /path/to/output:/output`.

   [datasetdocker]: https://github.com/ParsaLab/cloudsuite/blob/master/benchmarks/media-streaming/dataset/Dockerfile "Dataset Dockerfile"